thisisthedave/tasknotes/README.md

 - Built-in Pomodoro timer with configurable work/break intervals
 - Task selection using Obsidian's native fuzzy search modal
 - Persistent task selection across sessions
-- Visual timer with progress indication and completion sounds
+- Enhanced visual timer with SVG progress circle and refined UI
 - Automatic break scheduling with customizable patterns
+- Persistent session history and detailed statistics tracking
+- Dedicated statistics view with completion metrics and trends
 - Integration with task time tracking

 ### Views and Layouts
+- **Calendar View**: Month calendar with agenda display and integrated controls
+- **Task List View**: Unified task management with advanced filtering and grouping
+- **Kanban Board**: Visual task management with drag-and-drop functionality and dynamic grouping
+- **Agenda View**: Combined daily overview of tasks and notes with timeline organization
+- **Notes View**: Dedicated note browser with date-based filtering
+- **Pomodoro Timer**: Focus timer with task integration and visual progress tracking
+- **Pomodoro Statistics**: Detailed productivity metrics and session history
+- **Popout Windows**: Desktop support for detaching any view into separate windows
 - **Grid Layout**: Side-by-side views with calendar/list on one side, file preview on the other
-- **Tabs Layout**: All views (Calendar, Tasks, Notes) as switchable tabs
+- **Tabs Layout**: All views as switchable tabs with synchronized date selection
-- **Popout Windows**: Desktop support for detaching views into separate windows
-- Synchronized date selection across all views

 ### Notes Organization
-- Separate notes view for non-task files
+- Dedicated notes view for non-task files with improved card layout
 - Date-based filtering to show notes created on specific days
+- Enhanced note display with consistent styling across views
 - Configurable folder exclusions
-- Integration with calendar for date-specific note viewing
+- Integration with calendar and agenda view for date-specific note viewing

 ### Customization System
 - **Field Mapping**: Customize YAML property names to match your existing workflow